ebenshi/job-scrape-automation/README.md

-I was lazy so I spent some time to spend less time.
+I spent some time to spend less time.